-Since 2007 "Telemediengesetz (TMG)"
+Since 2007 "Telemediengesetz (TMG)" (replaces TDG, TDDSG and MDStV)

 - International agreements on satellite communications - ... further regulations as to criminal prosecution, basic rights, consumer protection ("Konsumentenschutz").

 License Obligations |1

 - License-free vs. license obligation - Licenses have to be assigned before operations start, i.e. there are preconditions for a license to be assigned - License-holders also have to fulfil ongoing obligations, in order to retain the license.